fparaggio/maptastic/README.markdown

 Note that the map input expects two parameters - a latitude and longitude.
 The order is important.
 The option zoom is optional, which defines the size of initial map.

 And also, I provide a new public function which can do the simple geocoding work.
+You can use this function in your js file:

+    MaptasticMap.findAddress(address)

-You can call MaptasticMap.findAddress(address) in js file, parameter address can be any of string, like "China, Shanghai, People Square".
+This will set your map center to the address you queried, the parameter address can be any of string, like "China, Shanghai, People Square".

 ## Development